JReFrameworker/JReFrameworker.github.io/_posts/2017-1-7-payload-deployment.md

 If you haven't already, you should complete the first two tutorials ([Hello World](./hello-world) and [Hidden File](./hidden-file)) to become familiar with the basics of JReFrameworker.

+The video below shows a quick demo of what this tutorial will accomplish (deploying the Hello World payload on a victim machine).

+<center><iframe width="560" height="315" src="//www.youtube.com/embed/ZVli0XJJR5s" frameborder="0" allowfullscreen></iframe></center>

 <a name="Setup"></a>

 ## Lab Setup